McDonald and Avery's Dentistry for the Child and Adolescent - Elsevier eBook on VitalSource, 11th Edition

 Elsevier eBook on VitalSource

-Get the expert knowledge you need to provide quality oral care to pediatric patients!
-Trusted for more than 50 years, McDonald and Avery's Dentistry for the Child and Adolescent, 11th Edition provides the latest diagnostic and treatment recommendations for infants, children, and adolescents.
+Provide your students with the expert knowledge needed to provide oral care to pediatric patients!
+McDonald and Avery's Dentistry for the Child and Adolescent, 11th Edition provides the latest diagnostic and treatment recommendations for infants, children, and adolescents.
 It covers topics ranging from pediatric examination and radiographic techniques to development and morphology of the primary teeth, dental caries, dental materials, and local anesthesia.
 Another point of emphasis is the management of patients with special medical issues.
-On the Expert Consult website, you’ll find a fully searchable version of the entire text along with case studies and step-by-step procedure videos.
-From internationally known educator Jeffrey A. Dean, this resource provides everything you need to prepare for board certification and succeed in clinical practice.
+Access to the Expert Consult website includes a fully searchable version of the entire text along with case studies and step-by-step procedure videos.
+Trusted for more than 50 years, this resource provides everything pediatric dental residents need to prepare for board certification and clinical practice.

 - Comprehensive coverage of pediatric dentistry includes the treatment of deep caries, prosthodontics, occlusion, trauma, gingivitis and periodontal disease, cleft lip and palate, facial esthetics, and medically compromised patients.